Louis Rougier: Philosophy

 Under the influence of Henri Poincaré and Ludwig Wittgenstein, Rougier developed a philosophy based on the idea that systems of logic are neither apodictic (i.e., necessarily true and therefore deducible) nor assertoric (i.e., not necessarily true and whose truth must therefore be induced through empirical investigation).
 Instead, Rougier proposed that the various systems of logic are simply conventions that are adopted based on contingent circumstances.

 That view, which implies that there are no "objective" a priori truths that exist independently of the human mind, closely resembled the logical positivism of the Vienna Circle.
 Many members of that group, including Philipp Frank, greatly admired Rougier's 1920 work Les paralogismes du rationalisme.
-Rougier soon became the group's only French associate and formed close personal ties to several of its leading members, including Moritz Schlick (to whom Rougier's 1955 book Traité de la connaissance is dedicated) and Hans Reichenbach.
+Rougier soon became the group's main French associate and formed close personal ties to several of its leading members, including Moritz Schlick (to whom Rougier's 1955 book Traité de la connaissance is dedicated) and Hans Reichenbach.
 Rougier also participated as an organizer and contributor to many Vienna Circle activities, including the International Encyclopedia of Unified Science.
 Rougier's own contribution to the Encyclopedia never materialized, however, because he soon became one of many participants who ended up quarreling with Otto Neurath, the project's editor-in-chief.